nitrescov/Python-RaspiNAS/README.md

 1. Preparation:
    * The recommended Python version is 3.10.1.
 [Bottle](https://bottlepy.org) was tested with version 0.12.19 (newer could still work).
    * More information can be found in `requirements.txt`.
 Installation: `pip3 install -r requirements.txt`
+   * Arial or Roboto are recommended as sans serif fonts in the browser.
    * Currently the data will be stored in directories starting from the installation home of the `server.py` file.
 For that reason, this parent directory **must** be stored on the same hard drive as the one where the data will go.